Tuesday 11 June 1940

 There is an air of unreality to the proceedings, almost as if everyone is just going through the motions and disconnected from the awful reality.
 French Marshal Pétain (84) interrupts the conference with his own take on strategy: "We don't seem to be making much use of carrier pigeons."
 According to Reynaud, Pétain has been busy drafting an appeal for an Armistice.
 The conference continues on the 12th.
 General Spears, along with Churchill, notes: "I was suddenly aware that the battle of France was over and that no one believed in miracles."

-General Erwin Rommel and his 7th "Ghost" Panzer Division takes Le Havre, then advance 30 miles further up the coast.
-This bottles up the 51st (Highland) Division and many French troops, a total of 46,000 men, at Saint-Valery-en-Caux.
+General Erwin Rommel and his 7th "Ghost" Panzer Division take Le Havre, then advance 30 miles further up the coast.
+This advance bottles up the 51st (Highland) Division and many French troops, a total of 46,000 men, at Saint-Valery-en-Caux.
 It is a mini-Dunkirk situation, but the foggy weather makes a British evacuation difficult.
 Royal Navy destroyer HMS Broke and corvette HMS Gardenia take off some wounded.
 Rommel takes positions on the cliffs overlooking the port, making Royal Navy visits extremely hazardous.
 The Allied troops hide in some caves, but many are on the beach under the night sky.

-Wehrmacht troops of 4th Army enter the distant Paris suburbs at Pontoise, northwest of the city.
+Wehrmacht troops of the 4th Army enter the distant Paris suburbs at Pontoise, northwest of the city.
 In addition, Panzer Group Kleist crosses the Marne at Château-Thierry.
 The German 18th Army is approaching Paris.
 Faced with an unstoppable pincer attack, the French government declares Paris an open city.

 Panzer Group Guderian takes Reims.

 Italian troops make begin tentative movements across the Alps toward France.